Achievable logoAchievable logo

 Enzyme structure and function

 Enzymes are specialized proteins that act as biological catalysts, greatly accelerating chemical reactions in living organisms by lowering the activation energy.
-In doing so, they facilitate vital processes such as the following, all at temperatures and pH levels compatible with cellular life:
+This allows essential processes to occur at temperatures and pH levels compatible with cellular life, including:

 • Metabolism